Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/pi_setup.md

 # Initial Setup

-This section goes through the one-time setup student will need to perform upon recieving their kits.
+This section goes through the one-time setup students will need to perform upon recieving their kits.

 ## Hardware